twallema/pySODM/docs/workflow.md

 \end{eqnarray}
 ```

 The model has three states: 1) The number of individuals susceptible to the disease (S), 2) the number of infectious individuals (I), and 3) the number of removed individuals (R).
 The model has two parameters: 1) `beta`, the rate of transmission and, 2) `gamma`, the duration of infectiousness.
-Building a model is based on the class inheritance, the user must first load the `ODE` class from `~/src/models/base.by`.
-Then, the user must define his/her own class which must contain (minimally),
+Building a pySODM model is based on class inheritance, you load the `ODE` class from `~/src/models/base.by`.
+Then, you define your own model class which must contain (minimally),
-- A list containing the state names `states`,
+- A list containing the state names, named `states`,
-- A list containing the parameter names `parameter_names`,
+- A list containing the parameter names, named `parameter_names`,
-- An `integrate()` function where the differentials of the model are computed,
+- A function named `integrate()` where you compute your model's differentials.

-and take the `ODE` class as its input.
-Checkout the documentation of the ODE class [here](models.md).
+This class takes pySODM's `ODE` class as its input.
+The `ODE` class is recognizes the components of your custom model class which will aid in performing input checks.
+Checkout the documentation of the [ODE class](models.md) for an overview of the class methods.
 There are some important formatting requirements to the integrate function, which are verified when the model is initialized,
 1. The integrate function must have the timestep `t` as its first input
-2. The model states and parameters must also be given as input, their order does not make a difference
+2. Followed by all model states and parameters, their order does not matter
 3. The integrate function must return a differential for every model state, arranged in the same order as the state names defined in `states`
-4. The integrate function must be a static method (include `@staticmethod`)
+4. The integrate function must be a static method (done by decorating with `@staticmethod`)

 ```python
 # Import the ODE class